 Some information is so big and so complicated that it seems impossible to talk to kids about.
 This week, stories about the vague and not-so-vague ways to teach children about race, death and sex - including a story about colleges responding to sexual assault by trying to teach students how to ask for consent.
 Also, a story about how and when to teach kids about the horrors of slavery and oppression in America.

 - While it’s hard to explain to kids how babies come into the world, it might be harder to explain that people leave the world too — especially to a kid whose mom or dad or brother or sister has died.
 There are grief counseling centers all over the U.S. that cater specifically to children.
 Reporter Jonathan Goldstein visited one in Salt Lake City.
-Hear more stories by Jonathan Goldstein on his CBC podcast, Wiretap.
+Jonathan hosted the CBC show Wiretap and is working on a new podcast for Gimlet.
 (22 minutes)